MichaelCurrin/auto-commit-msg/docs/development/commands.md

 ## Overview of commands

-The most important `npm` commands to know for this project:
+There are just a few important `npm` commands to know for this project.
+These are covered in the [Makefile](/Makefile) and can be run with `make TARGET` for convenience.

-- `npm test` - Lint, clean, compile and run unit tests.
-- `npm version minor` - Run tests and then tag and push.
-- `npm run ext` - Build and install extension globally.

-The other commands define are run indirectly through the other commands or through the debugger.
+The other NPM script commands are run indirectly through the other commands or through the debugger.
 Or are only run directly infrequently, so they aren't covered here.

 See [package.json](/package.json) for all commands.